xinthink/react-native-material-kit/README.md

 ## NOTICE:

-react-native-material-kil >= 0.4.0 only supports react-native >= 0.40.0
+react-native-material-kit >= 0.4.0 only supports react-native >= 0.40.0

-react-native-svg < 0.4.0 only supports react-native < 0.40.0
+react-native-material-kit < 0.4.0 only supports react-native < 0.40.0

 ### iOS